 Home > About

 All submissions should include a cover letter as a separate file.
 A cover letter should contain a brief explanation of what was previously known, the conceptual advancement with the findings and its significance to broad readership.
 The cover letter is confidential and will be read only by the editors.
 It will not be seen by reviewers.

 Please number the section headings (e.g. 1, 2, 3, 4, etc.) in boldface.
-Likewise, use boldface to identify subheadings too but please distinguish it from major headings using numbers (e.g. 1.1, 1.2, 2.1, 2.2, etc.).
-Further sub-sections of subheadings should be differentiated with the numbers 1.1.1, 1.1.2, 2.1.1, 2.1.2, etc.
+Likewise, use boldface to identify subheadings too but distinguish it from major headings using numbers (e.g. 1.1, 1.2, 2.1, 2.2, etc.) Further subsections of subheadings should be differentiated by non-boldface but italics font with the numbers (1), (2), (3), etc.

 This section provides the general experimental design and methodologies used.
-The aim is to provide enough details for other investigators to fully replicate your results.
+The aim is to provide enough detail for other investigators to fully replicate your results.
 It is also required to facilitate better understanding of the results obtained.
 Protocols and procedures for new methods must be included in detail to reproduce the experiments.